FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 **TODO** : move to 02_Minz.md

 This data sheet should refer to the official FreshRSS and Minz documentation (the PHP framework on which FreshRSS is based).
-Unfortunately, this documentation doesn’t yet exist.
+Unfortunately, this documentation does not yet exist.
 In a few words, here are the main things you should know.
 It is not necessary to read all the chapters in this section if you don’t need to use a feature in your extension (if you don’t need to translate your extension, no need to know more about the `Minz_Translate` module for example).

 ### MVC Architecture